brittaniSavery/personal-website/content/resume.md

 2017-Present

-- Designed website for a simulation basketball league, [SIBA](http://siba.averyincorporated.com), using React, Node.js, PHP, and AWS.
-Learn more about the SIBA project [here](/code/siba).
+- Designed website for a simulation basketball league, [SIBA](/code/siba), using React, Node.js, PHP, and AWS.
-- Created database with authentication for users to manage their lineages for the collection game [Dragon Cave](http://dragcave.net) using Next.js, Bulma CSS framework, and MongoDB.
-Learn more about the Dragon Cave Lineage Database or DCLDB [here](/code/dcldb).
+- Created [database](/code/dcldb) with authentication for users to manage their lineages for the collection game [Dragon Cave](http://dragcave.net) using Next.js, Bulma CSS framework, and MongoDB.